TanyaTech7/TanyaTech7/README.md

 ABOUT ME:

-Hi,I am Tanya a first year BTech. student at Maharishi Markandeshwar(Deemed to be university).I am currently working on improving my programming skills and exploring
+Hi,I am Tanya a first year undergraduate BTech. student at Maharishi Markandeshwar(Deemed to be university).I am currently working on improving my programming skills and exploring
 AI driven projects.I am comfortable with